ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ### ember-network: Fetch Resources Over HTTP (AJAX)

-JavaScript running in the browser relies on the `XMLHttpRequest` interface to retrieve resources, while Node.js offers the `http` module.
+JavaScript running in the browser relies on the `XMLHttpRequest` interface to retrieve resources, while Node offers the `http` module.
 What do we do if we want to write a single app that can fetch data from our API server when running in both environments?

 One option is to use the [ember-network] addon, which provides an implementation of [Fetch API][fetch-api] standard that works seamlessly in both environments.